Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 .. tip::
     You may also firstly submit a job then enter the conda environment after the job start.
 This may be handy when the conda environment is only needed within the scope of the job, or you want to switch between conda environment for different jobs.

-To deactive the enviromnet, do:
+To deactive the environmet, do:

 .. code-block:: bash